Compliance

 - Shipping fees are not refundable once a shipment has been tendered to the carrier.

-- Refill timing depends on clinician approval and pharmacy fulfillment cadence; you will be notified if a refill cannot be approved or shipped on the expected schedule.
+- Refill timing depends on physician approval and pharmacy fulfillment cadence; you will be notified if a refill cannot be approved or shipped on the expected schedule.

 For specific refund or cancellation questions, contact support@zyndio.com.